Nick Saban is ready for another season -- and that's just the beginning

 TUSCALOOSA, Ala. -- Earlier this month, Alabama coach Nick Saban finally got to enjoy his first full day off in Tuscaloosa since the season ended.
-Sure, he'd spent a few days vacationing in Florida and even played golf at Augusta National, but this was his first time to kick back and relax at the house, enjoying the aftermath of another national title.
+Sure, he'd spent a few days vacationing in Florida and even played golf at Augusta National, but this was the first time he kicked back and relaxed at the house, enjoying the aftermath of another national title.

 At one point, Saban turned to his wife, Terry, and joked, "What the hell are we going to do the rest of the day?"